lrq619/LMCache/examples/disagg_prefill/1p1d_experimental/README.md

 The script will:

-1. Launch 2 decoder instances listening on port 8200 and 8202, respectively
+1. Launch 1 decoder instances listening on port 7200.
-2. Launch 2 prefill instances listening on ports 8100 and 8101, respectively
+2. Launch 1 prefill instances listening on ports 7100.
-3. Launch a proxy server that uses round-robin to distribute requests between the prefill instances and decode instances, listening on port 9000
+3. Launch a proxy server, listening on port 9100

 Press `Ctrl+C` to stop the servers.